Maviakazi/Space-Invaders/README.md

 -   JavaScript
 -   DOM Manipulation

-### 🏁 Getting Started

-Check out the final version of [Space Invaders Game](maviakazi.github.io/Space-Invaders/).

-Use Right and Left Arrow Keys to move your spaceship and Arrow-Up key to shoot missiles.

-### 😔 Challenges Faced
+### 😔 Challenges Faced and Conquered 😃

 -   Make the missiles travel from shooter to the invader
 -   Determine the left and the right edges of the board using modulus operator
--   No able to bring the top row of invaders all the way down
+-   Not able to bring the top row of invaders all the way down

 ### 🚀 Next Steps